jrs-innovation-center/CODEcampAS/2-first-web-site/story.md

 Lets create an origin story for your character.

-Using [Mad Libs](http://jsbin.com/gademu/6/embed?output) on JS Bin we can create a story for your character and attach the story to your web page as a paragraph.
-Go there by clicking <a class="jsbin-embed" href="http://jsbin.com/gademu/6/embed?output">here</a>.
+Using [Mad Libs](https://jsbin.com/gademu/6/embed?output) on JS Bin we can create a story for your character and attach the story to your web page as a paragraph.

+<a class="jsbin-embed" href="https://jsbin.com/gademu/6/embed?output">Go there by clicking here</a>.

 ## Exercise